facebook/react-native-website/docs/linking-libraries-ios.md

 #### Step 1

-If the library has native code, there must be a `.xcodeproj` file inside it's folder.
+If the library has native code, there must be an `.xcodeproj` file inside its folder.
 Drag this file to your project on Xcode (usually under the `Libraries` group on Xcode);

 ![](/react-native/docs/assets/AddToLibraries.png)